OpenSHA

 Hazard Curve Calculator

-This tutorial demonstrates how to replicate the hazard curve figures presented in:
+This tutorial demonstrates how to replicate the hazard curve figures presented.

 Start by downloading and launching the Hazard Curve Calculator application and follow the instructions below to reproduce various figures.